mez-FMDA/test2/README.md

 We actively encourage participation from all industry stakeholders.
 Your expertise is crucial to our success.

-*   **To Review Artefacts:** All published design documentation can be found within the repository's directory structure.
-We recommend starting with the `00-Programme-Level` and `01-Ecosystem-Architecture` folders to read the detailed descriptions of the core user journeys and functionalities FMAR will support.
+*   **To Review Artefacts:** All published design documentation can be indexed in the table of contents below.
+We recommend starting with the `00-Programme-Level` and `01-Ecosystem-Architecture` folders to read the latest understanding of the descriptions of the core user journeys and functionalities FMAR will support.

-Use the table of contents below to navigate through the different architectural domains and artefacts.
+The table of contents below is structured by way of the different architectural domains and artefacts that will be in scope of Elexon's High Level Design consultation in Winter 2025/2026.

-# FMAR Design Documentation
+## FMAR Design Documentation

 This repository contains the design documentation for the FMAR project.
 Use the table of contents below to navigate through the different architectural domains and artefacts.